 At first she was devastated by the view.
 The web of CHOICES led out the window and stretched as far as her eye could see!
 She turned her head away to look behind and saw all that had been done, one choice at a time.
 HOPE bubbled up from deep within her soul and STRENGTH seemed to wrap around her and lift her a few inches off the floor.
 She turned back around, climbed on the windowsill, and stood on the ledge, surveying the huge expanse of CHOICES in front of her.
-They glowed golden, sparkling as if they had been sprinkled with magical fairy dust.
+They glowed golden, sparkling.
 She was so very tired of CHOICES, though!
 I could stop here, she thought, I could just sit and rest on this ledge forever.
 But she knew that could not be.
 Though her memory was clouded, she knew she had been here before.
 She would eventually crawl off the ledge and become trapped again in the chaotic room.
 But would there be more rooms like this in the maze ahead?

 As she gazed over the CHOICES in front of her, she understood the freedom they contained.
 The freedom to make each choice was hers, but so was the choice of whether to continue along her path or to stop altogether.
 She took one last look behind her, and with a deep sigh remembered again how far she had come.
 She looked at the endless stretch of CHOICES in front of her, took a long, slow breath, and with her finger still outstretched to touch the web, she jumped from the ledge.